turbocrime/ragu/book/src/development/routines.md

 # Routines

 A *routine* is a transformation that takes gadgets (circuit variables) as inputs and produces gadgets as outputs.
-Unlike ordinary circuit functions, routines are reusable components that expose a structured interface which enables [driver](./driver_abstraction.md)-level optimizations like memoization and parallelization. [^1]
+Unlike ordinary circuit functions, routines are reusable components that expose a structured interface which enables [driver-level](./drivers/index.md) optimizations like memoization and parallelization. [^1]

 ## `Predict` and `Execute` Capabilities

 The `Routine` trait exposes two methods:

 1. `predict()`: Attempts to predict the routine's output given its input.
 Drivers can then leverage these predictions to skip execution or run it in a background thread.
-The prediction process produces routine-specific auxiliary (`aux`) data that `execute()` uses during actual synthesis to avoid redundant computation.
+The prediction process produces routine-specific auxiliary (`Aux`) data that `execute()` uses during actual synthesis to avoid redundant computation.

     The prediction returns either:

-    - `Prediction::Known(output, aux)` - Output successfully predicted; driver can skip execution or verify consistency
+    - `Prediction::Known(output, aux)` - Output successfully predicted; driver can skip/parallelize execution, and possibly use the auxiliary data to aid witness generation.
     - `Prediction::Unknown(aux)` - Cannot predict output; returns auxiliary data to optimize execution

     ```rust